Rederickmind/Rederickmind/README.md

 ### Hello there 👋 My name is Nikita Levushkin, I am a beginner Python Developer with technical support background.

-I have some experience in Django, Flask and FastAPI projects and made some telegram bots for my and my friends daily tasks.
+I have some experience in Django, Flask and FastAPI projects and made some telegram bots.

 I am looking forward to expand my experience and cooperate with people on their interesting projects.
 Despite the lack of experience in programming due to my work in technical support, I am quite good at analyzing tasks and asking the right questions, and I always try to understand everything to the end and resolve all of users problems.